Baaaaam/FCCI/LEXICON.md

 It defines a well defined trajectory for a nuclear fleet evolution on a given time frame.

-# Input:
+## Input

-Self consistant set of parameters that allows the complete description of the simulation, including:
+Self consistant set of input parameters that allows the complete description of the simulated scenario.

+## Input Parameter

+Data used to build input for scenario.
+Input parameter is used to define :

-	- a time frame
+	- Time frame
-	- all the cycle units (different facilities and potential connections)
+	- Cycle units (facilities and connections)
-	- each facilities parameters (might be some overlap) and modeling options
-	- their evolutions along the time frame considered.

-# Model:
+	- Facilities parameters (BU, cooling time, tail assets, power, etc.)
+	- Facilities evolution

+## Model

 Represents the computationnal tool that processes the input and performing output calculation according to defined hypothesis.
 Here's a non exhaustive list of models :

 	- CYCLUS
 	- CLASS

-# Output:

-# Hypothesis:
+	- COSI

+## Hypothesis

+Simplification / choix du cycle

+## Output

+An output is composed by raw data calculated by the model according to input and hypothesis of the scenario.

-# Modelisation Parameter:
+## Modelisation Parameter

-# Metric:
+## Metric
   Understandable values

-# Input Parameter:
-  all facilities parameters: BU, Cooling time, tails asset, Power, cycle time, Capacity factor,...